Who we are & what we do

 Here are just some of the ways in which we help animals:

 - We carry out groundbreaking undercover investigations exposing the suffering of animals on farms, slaughterhouses, and ‘game bird’ establishments.
 These frequently make the news, and our films are viewed thousands of times on social media.
-Our most recent investigations have exposed heartbreaking suffering in a slaughterhouse near Sheffield, and turkeys with appalling injuries on a Bernard Matthews farm in Norfolk.
+Our most recent investigations have exposed shocking brutality in slaughterhouses, and terrible suffering on a huge game bird farm.

 - We send out tens of thousands of leaflets, booklets and other resources, exposing the suffering of animals and empowering people to help them.